LoveYouTenderly/LoveYouTenderly/README.md

   Found worker's tendency to check on Monday and disregard the rest.
-  Found SOx is more carefully audited compared to NOx Found overall correlation between dust, SOx, and NOx. [(Dust ⊃ NOx) & (NOx ∩ SOx)] // [(NOx ∩ SOx) ∉ Dust] as [SOx ∉ Dust] Made prediction model using LSTM and [Prophet](https://facebook.github.io/prophet/)
+  Found SOx is more carefully audited compared to NOx Found overall correlation between dust, SOx, and NOx. [(Dust ⊃ NOx) & (NOx ∩ SOx)] // [(NOx ∩ SOx) ∉ Dust] as [SOx ∉ Dust] Made forecast model using LSTM and [Prophet](https://facebook.github.io/prophet/) Identified the reason of the hardship of making NOx forecast model
 - Grafana visualization using influxdb and python via NUC
 - Successfully built and executed FFT analysis for the first time in the company from IoT MQTT device data.